 1.Resolve incidents to reduce downtime to the business

 The prime goal of incident management is to resolve incidents either with temp fix or perm fix and bring back the IT service.
-Resolving the incidents, firstly requires to register the incident in the ITSM tool with a unique reference number, then categorization of the incident is done based on hardware, software, etc. and then the incident is assigned to the appropriate team or a person to take quick action, then the investigation and diagnosis are done, then the resolution is implemented by searching knowledge articles or reference materials or KEDB and once the issue is resolved then the incident is closed.
+Resolving the incidents firstly requires registering the incident in the ITSM tool with a unique reference number.
+Categorization of the incident is done based on hardware, software, etc., and then the incident is assigned to the appropriate team or a person to take quick action.
+The investigation and diagnosis are made.
+The resolution is implemented by searching knowledge articles or reference materials or KEDB, and once the issue is resolved, the incident is closed.

 2.Improve the quality of IT service and increase the availability of the operation of the service

-Incident management can improve the quality of IT services by identifying the recurring incidents, and logging problem tickets to identify the root cause of the incident/ incidents.
-If there is any new incident that has no resolution, then a problem ticket is created to identify the root cause and a fix.
+Incident management can improve the quality of IT services by identifying the recurring incidents and logging problem tickets to identify the root cause of the incident/ incidents.
+If there is any recent incident with no resolution, then a problem ticket is created to identify the root cause and fix it.

 3.Monitoring of services, detecting and mitigating incidents